All Episodes

 I didn't sense anger.

-They want to resume their lives, you know, they all have hopes.
+They want to resume their lives.

-Um and um that's that's basically the goal right now.
+And that's basically the goal right now.

-I mean they can't focus on anything else right now.
+I mean, they can't focus on anything else right now.

 It's just basically living to the next day.